pbozeman/vanilla-ice40/pcb/breakout-adc/layout.md

 >the DR GND pins should NOT be connected to system ground in close proximity
 >to any of the ADC10DL065’s other ground pins.

+Confirm this was the correct routing: I ended up running the gnd vias for DRGND outside the quiet area.

 ### Digital output pins
 >
 >The effects of the noise generated from the ADC output switching can be